scrapy/scrapy/docs/ref/request-response.rst

        attribute :attr:`Response.meta` is copied by default (unless a new value is given in the ``meta`` argument).
 The  :attr:`Response.cache` attribute is always cleared.

-    .. method:: Response.httprepr()

-       Return a string with the raw HTTP representation of this response.

 .. _ref-response-subclasses: